 You should get about 30 bites out of this recipe and once you’re done, store these back in the freezer in a sealed container with parchment paper in-between if you stack them.

-And next time one of those sweet cravings strike, just enjoy one or two of these chocolate-dipped banana bites.
+And next time one of those sweet cravings strikes, just enjoy one or two of these chocolate-dipped banana bites.

 I hope you guys enjoyed these easy healthy snacks today.